FishtownFish wrapped around the rod of AsclepiusMedicine

 Guidance from the Clinic

-"When a patient asks me about a mushroom product, I do not start with 'does it work.'
+"When a patient asks me about a mushroom product, I dont start with 'does it work.'
 I start with 'is the product real.'
-If 75% of reishi capsules on the market do not actually contain reishi, then the question of whether reishi works is irrelevant to the bottle in their hand."
+If 75% of reishi capsules on the market dont actually contain reishi, then the question of whether reishi works is irrelevant to the bottle in their hand.
+Get the product right first, then match the mushroom to the goal."
+Dr. Ash

 Actionable Steps

-A practical 4-step framework before buying any mushroom product.
+A practical framework before buying any mushroom product.

 1. Match the goal to the evidence.
 Cancer adjuvant (PSK / turkey tail) is the strongest.
 Endurance (cordyceps), sleep (reishi), and cognition (lion's mane) are weaker.
 "General immune boost" is mostly marketing.

 2. Verify the product is real.
-Species name, fruiting body, beta-glucan content, third-party testing, hot-water extraction.
+Species name, fruiting body, beta-glucan content at 20% or higher, third-party COA, hot-water extraction.

-4. Run an 8 to 12 week trial with a measurable endpoint (lab marker, performance test, sleep score, validated questionnaire).
+4. Run an 8 to 12 week trial with a measurable endpoint.
+Lab marker, performance test, sleep score, or validated questionnaire.
 Stop if nothing changes.

 Key Takeaways

-• PSK (turkey tail) is the most evidence-backed medicinal mushroom, used as an approved adjuvant cancer therapy in Japan.
+• PSK (turkey tail) is the most evidence-backed medicinal mushroom, used as an approved adjuvant cancer therapy in Japan with decades of randomized trial data.

-• Cordyceps modestly improves endurance metrics at 2 to 3 g/day over 6 to 12 weeks.
+• Cordyceps modestly improves endurance metrics at 2 to 3 g/day over 6 to 12 weeks; shorter trials and lower doses typically show no effect.

-• Reishi has some sleep and immune signal; doses studied range 200 mg to over 11 g/day.
+• Reishi has some sleep and immune signal; doses studied range from 200 mg to over 11,000 mg per day.

-• Lion's mane is promising for cognition but trial results are mixed.
+• Lion's mane is promising for cognition but trial results are small and mixed; it is a reasonable 8 to 12 week experiment with realistic expectations.

 • Only about 26% of tested reishi products in one USP analysis contained authentic reishi.
-Quality is the biggest unsolved problem in the category.
+Product quality is the biggest unsolved problem in the category.

 Scientific References and Sources